joostdecock/site/_posts/2017-12-10-calling-all-patrons.md

 %}

 We have different tiers of Patronage, each with their own perks.
-You can support us for as little as 2 Euro, and it only takes a minute.
+You can support us for as little as 2€, and it only takes a minute.

 > We are not changing the nature of the site.
 All patterns, and all our code, will remain free.
 {:.quote}